ghassenetanabene6/Pytorch-Material-Based-Semantic-Segmentation/README.md

 <img src="./documentation/Images/HRIM2021.png">

 ## Data Quality Improvement
 To achieve a good result, we need to improve the quality of the data.
-For this reason, we use augmention for images and masks to avoid overfitting, and data balancing.
+For this reason, we used augmention techniques for semantic segmentation task to avoid overfitting, and we tried to balance the data.
 ### Data augmentation :

 Data augmentation in data analysis are techniques used to increase the amount of data by adding slightly modified copies of already existing data or newly created synthetic data from existing data.
 It acts as a regularizer and helps reduce overfitting when training a machine learning model.<br>